tfardet/NNGT/doc/index.rst

 study detailed biological networks by interfacing efficient graph libraries with highly distributed activity simulators.

+The library has two main targets:

+* people looking for a unifying interface for the three main graph library, allowing to run and share a single code on different platforms
+* neuroscience people looking for an easy way to generate complex networks while keeping track of neuronal populations and their biological properties

 Main classes
 ------------

-NNGT uses four main classes:
+NNGT provides four main classes, the two first being aimed at the graph-theoretical community, the third and fourth are more for the neuroscience
+community:

 :class:`~nngt.Graph`
   provides a simple implementation over graphs objects from graph libraries (namely the addition of a name, management of detailed nodes and connection properties, and simple access to basic graph measurements).
 :class:`~nngt.SpatialGraph`
-  a Graph embedded in space (neurons have positions and connections are associated to a distance)
+  a Graph embedded in space (nodes have positions and connections are associated to a distance)
 :class:`~nngt.Network`
   provides more detailed characteristics to emulate biological neural